sidd14491/mySecondGithubRepoUsingTerraform/devopsLearning/azureCourse/Reademe.md

      g) Maintainence

    **Note**:
-         a)As part of cost-saving CSP(OPEX) is 75% cheaper than on-premise(CAPEX)
+         1) As part of cost-saving CSP(OPEX) is 75% cheaper than on-premise(CAPEX)
-         b) From point "c" to "g"  taken care by  CSP in case OPEX
+         2) From point "c" to "g"  taken care by  CSP in case OPEX